-A construction worker cutting into concrete flooring A construction worker drilling into stone wall
+A construction worker cutting into concrete flooring and a construction worker drilling into stone wall

 Many processes on construction sites generate high levels of contaminant clouds: rotatory tools, hand tools, blasters, needle guns, dry sweeping, mobile plant engines, and aerosol tools.
 Hazardous substances are also found in the construction materials themselves and waste products, including wood, insulation, concrete, cement, and bricks.
 Our occupational hygienists can assist in selecting the best control measures for each process such as water damp down, vacuum extraction, alternative working methods, and low dust generating tools.
 Our understanding in the risks involved in a wide variety of workplace activities makes us highly capable to recommend effective exposure prevention and control measures.

 Find out more about our occupational hygiene services here